JedidiahH27/DodgerHitPredictor/README.md

-# Dodger Hit Predictor
+⚾ Dodger Hit Predictor

-In this notebook (best viewed here: https://nbviewer.org/github/JedidiahH27/DodgerHitPredictor/blob/main/HitPredictor.ipynb), I explore predictive models aimed at forecasting whether Mookie Betts, Shohei Ohtani, and Freddie
-Freeman will record a hit in MLB games.
-This analysis supports wagers on player performances, a feature offered by platforms such as FanDuel.
+This project explores predictive models aimed at forecasting whether Mookie Betts, Shohei Ohtani, or Freddie Freeman will record a hit in a given MLB game.
+These predictions can inform bets placed on platforms such as FanDuel, which offer markets on individual player performances.

-## Introduction
+📌 Introduction
-FanDuel allows users to bet on various sports outcomes, including whether a specific MLB player will achieve a hit during a game.
-My personal experiences with these bets have yielded mixed results, which I attribute primarily to luck.
-Recognizing the inherent risks posed by the Law of Large Numbers, I am compelled to develop a more systematic and reliable predictive model to enhance the accuracy of my betting strategies over the long term.
+FanDuel allows users to wager on various sports outcomes—including whether a specific MLB player will get a hit during a game.
+My own experiences with these bets have shown inconsistent results, often skewed by luck.

-## Rationale For Player Selection
-The focus on Mookie Betts, Shohei Ohtani, and Freddie Freeman is twofold.
-Firstly, as a Dodgers enthusiast, my betting interest naturally gravitates towards games featuring this team, making the choice to analyze these players both practical and enjoyable.
-Secondly, their secured long-term contracts with the Dodgers ensure a stable dataset for ongoing analysis.
-This stability is critical for developing a robust model that requires consistent performance data over multiple seasons.
-By concentrating on these three prominent Dodgers players, I aim to create specialized models that can offer insights specific to their performance trends, thereby providing a strategic edge in sports betting focused on these athletes.
+To address this and improve my long-term strategy, I created a systematic approach grounded in data science and baseball analytics.
+This project leverages machine learning to enhance the predictability of hit outcomes, reducing the reliance on chance.

+🎯 Why These Players?
+The model focuses on Mookie Betts, Shohei Ohtani, and Freddie Freeman for two main reasons:

+Fan Perspective: As a passionate Dodgers fan, my betting interest naturally centers around Dodgers games.

+Data Stability: All three players are secured with long-term contracts, offering a consistent and reliable dataset across multiple seasons—crucial for building robust predictive models.

+By honing in on these star athletes, the project delivers targeted insights with potential real-world betting advantages.

+🧠 Project Goal
+To predict the likelihood of each player recording at least one hit in an MLB game using historical data and statistical learning techniques.
+This model aims to:

+Reduce reliance on gut instinct or streaks

+Surface actionable insights from historical and contextual data

+Inform betting decisions with a more analytical foundation

-## Data Collection Methodology
+📊 Data Collection
-For the purpose of this project, the primary dataset will be sourced from pitch-level and game-level records, which provide comprehensive details relevant to predicting the outcomes of a player's plate appearance.
-This data is mcollected by Statcast, a high-resolution, automated tool developed to analyze player movements and game dynamics in Major League Baseball.
+The primary dataset includes pitch-level and game-level data sourced from Statcast, MLB’s high-resolution tracking system.
+This data provides granular details about:

+Pitch type and velocity

+Batted ball outcomes

+Player positions and matchups

+Environmental factors (e.g., ballpark effects)

-To facilitate efficient and effective data retrieval, I will utilize the pybaseball library, a widely recognized tool in the baseball analytics community.
-This library grants direct access to Statcast's database, allowing us to fetch detailed metrics such as pitch type, pitch velocity, player positions, hit outcomes, and other variables critical to our analysis.
+To access this data efficiently, the project uses the pybaseball Python library—a well-established tool in the baseball analytics community.
+Pybaseball offers direct access to Statcast’s API, allowing for seamless integration into predictive pipelines.

+🛠️ Technologies & Tools
+Python

+Jupyter Notebook

+pybaseball (Statcast data access)

+pandas, NumPy (data manipulation)

+scikit-learn, XGBoost (predictive modeling)

+matplotlib, seaborn (visualizations)

+📈 Future Directions
+Add real-time data integration

+Expand to other players or teams

+Deploy a web interface for user-friendly access

+Track model performance against actual game results over time

+If you're a Dodgers fan, a fantasy baseball player, or a bettor looking to add analytical power to your picks, this project aims to deliver actionable insights and a bit of fun along the way.